5 lessons from Industrial Design for UXers

 Principles are easy to overlook in digital but they are pretty key to finding clever solutions in product design.
 They are an exercise in separating problem from solution.
 Clearly defining problems is the key to coming up with clever solutions.

 Take for example: “the “Get in touch” button doesn’t look clickable”.
-This is an observation which implies a solution: make the button look clickable.
+This is an observation that implies a solution: make the button look clickable.
 This approach moves straight from observation to solution.

 “Users must be able to contact us” is probably a relevant principle.
 It might be a higher priority principle on this particular site like: “the primary purpose of the site is to get users in contact with us”.
 Brainstorming based on the underlying principle rather than the initial observation will help you find way cooler solutions.